 Although a former communist state, Slovakia has transformed into an almost completely privatised, market-driven economy since it gained independence.
 Slovakia's relatively low cost of living and low taxes combined with a great range of outdoor pursuits and natural splendour have made it an attractive choice for expats.
 That said, Slovakia is still trying to shake off socio-economic problems that accompanied independence, such as corruption and cronyism.

-More than 80 percent of the population are native Slovaks and Slovak is the official language.
-Although English is increasingly accepted and understood in business and tourism, German is still a little more common due to Slovakia's proximity with and former occupation by Germany.
-Business is usually conducted successfully after the establishment of good personal relationships.
+Qualified expats will find plenty of opportunities for work in the two main driving sectors behind the country’s growing economy, namely the services sector and the manufacturing industry.
+Slovak is the official language of business in the country.
+Although English is increasingly accepted and understood in business and tourism, German is still a little more common due to Slovakia's proximity to, and former occupation by, Germany.

 The climate is continental, with a marked difference between the four seasons, especially the freezing winters and warm summers.